jimg72/jimg72.github.io/about.md

 Living in Dallas, I love discovering great new places to eat—particularly if it's casual TexMex or an amazing burger spot.
 Fine dining isn't really my scene; give me a relaxed atmosphere and delicious comfort food any day.

-And last but definitely not least, I've got two adorable miniature dachshunds named Sippi and Ember, who keep life interesting and fun!
+Fun fact about me, my wife and I got married on Zoom in 2020 because of COVID.
+And last but definitely not least, I have two adorable miniature dachshunds named Sippi and Ember, who keep life interesting and fun!

 <div style="display: flex; justify-content: space-between; padding-bottom: 20px;">
   <img src="/assets/images/sippi.png" alt="Sippi" style="width: 48%;">